cmartinezal/Super-Mario-Pyramids/README.md

 # Super-Mario-Pyramids
-A program in C that recreates adjacent pyramids of blocks, using hashes (#) for bricks
+A program that recreates adjacent pyramids of blocks, using hashes (#) for bricks

 ## Problem description
 Toward the beginning of World 1-1 in Nintendo’s Super Mario Brothers, Mario must hop over adjacent pyramids of blocks, per the below.